tjd1234/cmpt135spring2024/obsidian/135website2024/linear search.md

 A feature of asymmetric range `[begin, end)` is that the number of elements in the range is exactly `end` - `begin`.

-We can now implement regular linear search in one line:
+We can implement regular linear search in one line:

 ```cpp
 int linear_search3(const vector<int>& v, int x)